-After much debate, the consortium agreed that it would be useful to know the percentage of all theater goers who are unhappy with the practice of showing advertisements before the featured film begins.
-They reason that if the percentage is small, then Tammy is a "voice in the wilderness" and there is no basis for a class action lawsuit.
+After reading Tammy's letter and the possibility of a class action lawsuit being filed, Ms. Plex was livid.
+After much debate by senior managers internally, Ms. Plex agreed that it would be useful to know the percentage of all theater goers who are unhappy with (that is, "resent") the practice of showing advertisements before the featured film begins.
+She reasoned that if the percentage is small, then Tammy is a "voice in the wilderness" and there is no basis for a class action lawsuit.
 On the other hand, if the percentage is substantial, then perhaps Tammy's response is not an aberration, in which case the more prudent course of action would be to proceed cautiously in the hope of avoiding the cost of defending a lawsuit.
-The consortium, while suspecting that the percentage is relatively low decides to apply the following decision rule: if the percentage is actually 15% or more, the consortium will seriously consider negotiating a settlement of any lawsuit filed by Tammy.
-However, if the percentage is less than 15%, they will vigorously defend any lawsuit filed by Tammy.
+Ms. Plex, while suspecting that the percentage is relatively low decides to apply the following decision rule: if the percentage is actually 15% or more, the Royal Theatre will seriously consider negotiating a settlement of any lawsuit filed by Tammy.
+However, if the percentage is less than 15%, Royal Theatre will vigorously defend any lawsuit filed by Tammy.

-The consortium is not sure how to go about surveying its patrons.
-In addition, the consortium is not sure what to do with the results of the survey if in fact it is conducted.
-Further, the consortium is concerned about the causes of action that Tammy may include in her lawsuit.
+Royal Theatre is not sure how to go about surveying its patrons.
+In addition, the Royal Theatre is not sure what to do with the results of the survey if in fact it is conducted.

-Your law firm handles business law matters, with a specialty in statistical analysis, and has been hired by Ms. Plex.
+Your firm (team) handles such matters, with a specialty in data analytics, and has been hired by Ms. Plex.
 Ms. Plex has indicated to you that she has several concerns and would like your firm to provide her some answers.